-Artists must contend with Modernism to successfully engage in artistic production.
 We are participant observers in the ongoing modernization, or globalization, of world culture.
+I believe artists must contend with Modernism to successfully engage in artistic production.

-When discussing art, the word Modernism is generally understood to refer to a style or movement that began in Europe at the end of the 19th century.
+Modernism sometimes refers to a style or movement that began in Europe roughly in the last third of the 19th century.
 (Serge Guilbaut, How New York Stole the Idea of Modern Art.
-Alfred Leslie, The Cedar Bar.
-Link to a review of the film in New York Art World, by Donald Goddard: <https://www.newyorkartworld.com/reviews/leslie.html>)
+Alfred Leslie's film The Cedar Bar.)

 Both of the above clusters of ideas and history have a bearing on the practice and understanding of art.
 I hope it is clear from the sense of the text which Modernism I am writing about.

-Modernism made consideration of the formal aspects of composition necessary for the aesthetic appreciation (sensory experience of perception) of artworks.
+Modernism makes consideration of the formal aspects of composition necessary for the aesthetic appreciation (sensory experience of perception) of artworks.

-This painting is one of many in the simplified motif of two or three rectilinear bands of color.
+This painting is one of many in the simplified motif of rectilinear bands of color.

-I excitedly showed the print below to a colleague, an architect, whom I assumed would appreciate the formal elements that had initially drawn me to the site.
-His reaction, however, was to denounce the photograph as embodying everything he hated about Los Angeles, meaning trash, graffitti, and ugly industrial buildings.
+I excitedly showed the photograph below to a colleague, an architect, who I assumed would appreciate the formal elements that had initially drawn me to the site.
+His reaction, however, was to denounce the photograph as embodying everything he hated about Los Angeles -- trash, graffitti, and ugly industrial buildings.

 background image on

 These two photographs are of different subjects.
 Their compositions, however, are quite similar, and in each case the composition was the basis for my decision to make the photograph.
-They are not 'about' their composition, but the composition is essential for the visual success of each image.
+They are not about their composition, but the composition is essential for the success of each image.

 I used a view camera to make the photographs.
 To control the final image I positioned the camera and adjusted the orientation of the film plane and lens to reveal compositional imperatives that I saw in the ground glass.